 Tip 2 – Inspect wiring

 Older homes tend to have mixed wiring.
-Whenever anyone purchases a home that’s 15-years old or older they need to get a licensed electrical contractor to check out the house—especially if the older home has a finished basement.
+Whenever anyone purchases a home that’s 15-years old or older they need to get a licensed electrician to check out the house—especially if the older home has a finished basement.

 Tip 3 – Breakers trip for a reason